The Bladez Fitness Cascade Rower is an excellent blend of price and quality.

 The Bladez Fitness Cascade Rower is priced right in the middle of all the available rowing machines.
 It is an excellent blend of features and price, making it a great value and affordable for most consumers.

 Searching different retailers across the internet you will find that it is almost universally sold for the same price.
-If you are comfortable buying from Amazon they sell the rowing machine right from the manufacturer.
-Amazon acts as a 3rd party in case of any issues with delivery, while also adding another layer of consumer protection and free shipping.
+If you are comfortable buying from Amazon, they sell the rowing machine right from the manufacturer.
+Amazon acts as a 3rd party in case of any issues with delivery, while also adding another layer of consumer protection and free shipping on qualified orders.

 The Bladez Fitness Cascade Rower is a great mid-market magnetic rower with a lot of promising features.